Alice Notley: 1972–75: Chicago and Essex

-In 1972, Notley married Berrigan and the two moved to Chicago where Berrigan had been given Ed Dorn's newly vacated teaching position at Northeastern Illinois University.
+In 1972, Notley and Ted Berrigan married and moved to Chicago where Berrigan had been appointed to Ed Dorn's newly vacated teaching position at Northeastern Illinois University.
 Notley and Berrigan joined an already active community of Chicago poets, including Paul Carroll, Paul Hoover, and Maxine Chernoff.
-Notley gave birth to their first son, Anselm Berrigan, named after Anselm Hollo, in 1972, as well.
+Notley gave birth to their first son, Anselm Berrigan, named after Anselm Hollo, in 1972.

-At Berrigan's behest, his students at Northeastern became very active members of the local poetry scene, starting magazines and reading series.
-One group of students—Darlene Pearlstein, Peter Kostakis, and Richard Friedman—started a small poetry press, The Yellow Press, which would go on to publish two books by Notley, one book by Berrigan, and give out a yearly Ted Berrigan Prize—overseen in part by Notley—for a first book (though the press would cease publishing two years in).
-Young poets on the Chicago scene regularly hung out with Notley and Berrigan at their home and many followed the couple back to New York City in the late 70s.
+A group of Berrigan's students—Darlene Pearlstein, Peter Kostakis, and Richard Friedman—started a small press, The Yellow Press, which published two books by Notley.
+Young poets on the Chicago scene regularly hung out with Notley and Berrigan at their home and many followed the couple back to New York City in the late 1970s.
 The circle of younger poets who spent time with Notley and Berrigan included the aforementioned members of the Yellow Press team, Barbara Barg, Rochelle Kraut, Rose Lesniak, Bob Rosenthal, Steve Levine, Simon Schuchat, Tim Milk, and several others.